apache/hudi/website/versioned_docs/version-0.13.1/record_payload.md

 #### DefaultHoodieRecordPayload
-While `OverwriteWithLatestAvroPayload` precombines based on an ordering field and picks the latest record while merging, `DefaultHoodieRecordPayload` honors the ordering field for both precombinig and merging.
+While `OverwriteWithLatestAvroPayload` precombines based on an ordering field and picks the latest record while merging, `DefaultHoodieRecordPayload` honors the ordering field for both precombining and merging.
 Let's understand the difference with an example:

 Let's say the ordering field is `ts` and record key is `id` and schema is: